katamyra/Notes/Compiled School Notes/CS3001/Modules/FreedomOfSpeech.typ

   Protection is not given to "libel, reckless or calculated lies, slander, misrepresentation, perjury, false advertising, obscenity and profanity, solicitation of crime, and personal abuse or fighting words"
 ]

+A *web filter* is a piece of software that prevents certain Web pages from being displayed in your browser.

+*CIPA* - Child Internet Protection Act
+- Ruled that autopornography filters do not violate the First Amendment